 Non-Comedogenic

-Mango butter is non-comedogenic, meaning that it won’t irritate skin or clog pores.
-This makes it a great moisturizer for those with acne-prone or combination skin who might be more sensitive to other body butters.
+Mango butter is non-comedogenic, meaning that it won’t cause irritated skin or clog pores.
+This makes it a great moisturizer for those with combination or acne-prone skin who might be more sensitive to other body butters

 Suitable for Sensitive Skin

-It has remarkable anti-inflammatory properties that can help soothe dry patches while also providing skin with essential nutrients it needs in order to heal.
+It has remarkable anti-inflammatory properties that can help soothe dry patches and itchy skin while also providing dry skin with the essential nutrients it needs in order to heal.

 Great For Fine Lines and Wrinkles